olivier-m/formica/docs/usage.rst

 ---------

 **{% use %}** is like the `{% form %}`_ tag except it's not form centric. (**{% form %}** is
-actually a child of this tag).
-It takes a required template name and block name and, any optional keyword arguments (overriding context but I think you get it).
+actually a child of this tag.)
+It takes a required template name and block name, and any optional keyword arguments (overriding context but I think you get it).
 Here is an example:

 .. code-block:: django